dmakvh/eureka/Getting-started-with-Eureka.md

 * Eureka Client for the application client
 * Eureka Client for the application service

 Eureka can be run in both the AWS and the non-AWS environments.
-Following are the prerequisites.

 **If you are running in the cloud environment, please pass in the java commandline property -Deureka.datacenter=cloud so that the Eureka Client/Server knows to initialize the information specific to AWS cloud.**